 In many municipalities, traffic lights turn from red to yellow before turning green.

-Drive with care when approaching intersections with a four-way stop signs.
+Drive with care when approaching intersections that have a four-way stop sign.

-Crossing the intersection becomes a game of chicken, with whomever has the biggest vehicle ‘winning,’ so it pays to drive defensively.
+Crossing the intersection becomes a game of chicken, with whoever has the biggest vehicle ‘winning,’ so it pays to drive defensively.

-Also be aware that — even though it is law — no one seems to pay attention to the fact that the person on the right has the right-of-way at a four way stop.
+Be aware that — even though it is law — no one seems to pay attention to the fact that the person on the right has the right-of-way at a four-way stop.

 Blood alcohol levels allowed permissible for driving in Argentina are quite low.

-The level to pass a sobriety test is .02% for motorcycles and .05% for car drivers, which is about one drink per hour for an average-size person.
+The acceptable blood alcohol level is .02% for motorcycles and .05% for car drivers, which is about one drink per hour for an average-sized person.

 • Which side of the road do they drive on in Argentina?